Chromolithography: Arrival in the United States

 The first American chromolithograph—a portrait of Reverend F. W. P. Greenwood—was created by William Sharp in 1840.
 Many of the chromolithographs were created and purchased in urban areas.
-The paintings were initially used as decoration in American parlours as well as for decoration within middle-class homes.
+The prints were initially used as decoration in American parlours as well as for decoration within middle-class homes.
 They were prominent after the Civil War because of their low production costs and ability to be mass-produced, and because the methods allowed pictures to look more like hand-painted oil paintings.
-Production costs were only low if the chromolithographs were cheaply produced, but top-quality chromos were costly to produce because of the necessary months of work and the thousands of dollars worth of equipment that had to be used.
+Production costs were only low if the chromolithographs were cheaply produced, but top-quality chromos were costly to produce because of the necessary months of work and the thousands of dollars' worth of equipment that had to be used.

 Although chromos could be mass-produced, it took about three months to draw colours onto the stones and another five months to print a thousand copies.
 Chromolithographs became so popular in American culture that the era has been labeled as "chromo civilization".
 Over time, during the Victorian era, chromolithographs populated children's and fine arts publications, as well as advertising art, in trade cards, labels, and posters.
 They were also once used for advertisements, popular prints, and medical or scientific books.